ItzyBitzySpider/itzme/blockchain/README.md

 1. [`chain`](chain/)

 This contains the core blockchain code.
 In there you'll find all the declarations of objects, and methods to maintain the integrity of the blockchain.
-To enable the P2P features of the blockchain, it will import methods from `server`.
+To enable the P2P features of the blockchain, it will import methods from `./server/`.

 2. [`scripts`](scripts/)